fieldtrip/website/tutorial/connectivityextended.md

 ### Project along the strongest dipole direction

 The virtual channel data just computed has three channels per location.
 These correspond to the three orientations of the dipole in a single voxel.
 The interpretation of connectivity is facilitated if we can compute it between plain channels rather than between triplets of channels.
-Therefore we will project the time-series along the dipole direction that explains most variance.
+Therefore we will project the time series along the dipole direction that explains most variance.
 This projection is equivalent to determining the largest (temporal) eigenvector and can be computationally performed using the singular value decomposition (svd).

     visualTimeseries = cat(2, gam_pow_data.trial{:});
     motorTimeseries = cat(2, coh_lft_data.trial{:});